NUSTM/ACOS/README.md

 <!-- ![Alt text](img/figure1.PNG?raw=true "Example") -->

 ## Datasets
-Two new datasets, Restaurant-ACOS and Laptop-ACOS, are constructed for the ACOS Quadruple Extraction task.
-Following are the comparison between the sizes of our two ACOS Quadruple datasets and existing representative ABSA datasets:
+Two new datasets, Restaurant-ACOS and Laptop-ACOS, are constructed for the ACOS Quadruple Extraction task:
 - Restaurant-ACOS is an extension of the existing SemEval Restaurant dataset, based on which we add the annotation of implicit aspects, implicit opinions, and the quadruples;
 - Laptop-ACOS is a brand new one collected from the Amazon Laptop domain.
 It has twice size of the SemEval Loptop dataset, and is annotated with quadruples containing all explicit/implicit aspects and opinions.

+The following table shows the comparison between our two ACOS Quadruple datasets and existing representative ABSA datasets.

 <p align="center">
 <img src="img/stat.PNG" width="85%" />